 “Should I use ArgoCD or Flux?”

 ArgoCD is application-centric.
-You define Applications that point to Git sources.
-ArgoCD manages them through a central control plane with a UI.
+You define Applications that point at Git sources, and ArgoCD manages them through a central control plane that ships with a UI.
+The control plane is a thing you run and look after.

 AspectArgoCDFlux